-Anxiety is the most common mental health condition in Australia and more and more people are using acupuncture to relieve anxiety.
+Anxiety is the most common mental health condition in Australia.
+As the stresses of modern life increase, more and more people are turning to acupuncture to relieve anxiety.

-1 in 4 Australians are affected by an anxiety disorder during their lives.
+1 in 4 Australians is affected by an anxiety disorder during their lives.

 The most common types of anxiety disorders include: